 6. Keep Old Accounts Open and Deal With Delinquencies

-It’s a real struggle for small businesses to keep track of all of their accounts.
-Not only are many of them using different names and different companies, but some companies also have more than one office.
-And when they do come across a delinquent account, what are they supposed to do?
+Small companies often struggle to keep track of every one of their accounts.
+Many of them use various identities and separate firms, but some businesses have more than one office as well.
+And should they come upon an overdue account, what should they do?

 7. Consider Debt Consolidation